dvddarias/telegram-requester/readme.md

     ]
 }
 ```
 This is a `/register` command with two multiple choice parameters: `name` and `last_name`.
 After calling this command the user will be presented with a menu to choose the value each parameter will have.
-As with all parameters both values will be interpolated in the `options` object wherever `{{{name}}}` and `{{{last_name}}}` is found.
+As with all parameters both values will be interpolated in the `request` object wherever `{{{name}}}` and `{{{last_name}}}` is found.

 - `confirm`: *boolean*.
 When `true` it will show a confirm dialog with all the parameter values before running the request.

-- `options`: *object*.
+- `request`: *object*.
 This object contains all the configuration of the http request.
 All the possible options are thoroughly documented in [the requests.js options documentation](https://github.com/request/request#requestoptions-callback).

-The request parameters declared in `params` will be interpolated on any of the properties of the `options` object by using the template syntax `{{{paramter_name}}}`.
-If you want to make it really easy to generate and test this `options` object, download and install [Postman](https://postman.com/) and use its [code generation option](https://learning.getpostman.com/docs/postman/sending-api-requests/generate-code-snippets/), selecting the `NodeJS -> Request` on the language dropdown.
+The request parameters declared in `params` will be interpolated on any of the properties of the `request` object by using the template syntax `{{{paramter_name}}}`.
+If you want to make it really easy to generate and test this `request` object, download and install [Postman](https://postman.com/) and use its [code generation option](https://learning.getpostman.com/docs/postman/sending-api-requests/generate-code-snippets/), selecting the `NodeJS -> Request` on the language dropdown.

 This would be the configuration for command called `example` with one inline parameter that is used as the value of the `X-Username` header and the query string `username` on the http request.